098564323/EmployeeElite/README.md

 The app has following packages:

-1. DB: It contains all the Database related task.
+1. Constant: It contains all the constant data
-2. DI: Dependency providing classes using Dagger2.
-3. Model: Simple model class to read data from the user inputs.
-4. Modules: Whole Application Related task.
-5. Presenter: It is bridge classes for Model and View.
-6. UI: Contains class which are showing user interface.
-7. View: Contains interface for UI to prepare data for the user.
+2. Assessts: containts images
+3. Utils: Utility functionality of the application
+4. Components: Contait UI and Activity related task.